 If you wonder if riding a camel is like riding a horse, I will tell you that it is not.
 It is just a matter of sitting correctly and coordinating your movement with that of the animal to avoid back pain.
 The guide will explain how to do it, but it is not difficult, although the movement may be uncomfortable for some people.
 If you think this may be your case, choose a short ride or one with breaks.
 Avoid the experience if you have back problems and if at any time you feel uncomfortable tell your guide.

 Also, keep in mind that the camels in this type of tours go in a caravan.
 That is to say; the expert guide leads a line of camels and the others follow him.
 Camels are very calm and docile animals and they are also used to carrying tourists, so you don't have to be afraid and just let yourself go.

 When can you take a camel ride in Marrakech?

 Camel rides take place almost every day at different times.
 The groups are usually the same size so there is no advantage in doing them one day or another due to crowds; you can select the date that best suits your travel plans.

 You won't have any problems with the weather either, as in Morocco the climate is usually quite stable.
 In the rare case that adverse circumstances arise and the ride is cancelled due to rain or a sandstorm, you will be refunded or rescheduled for another day.

 Can children ride a camel?

-Children under 12 years old must be accompanied on this type of tour, mainly to avoid falling off the camel because they cannot keep their balance, not because the animal will reveal itself.
-The minimum age to ride the camel is two years old.
+Children under 12 years of age must be accompanied on this type of tour, mainly to avoid falling off the camel because they cannot keep their balance, not because the animal is going to reveal itself.

 Is the experience recommended for pregnant women?